raskasahithi/PRODIGY_GA_03/README.md

-# Character-Level Markov Chain Predictor
+# Word-Level Markov Chain Predictor

-This project implements a character-level Markov chain model for predicting the next character based on a given seed character.
+This project implements a word-level Markov chain model for predicting the next word based on a given seed word.
 It consists of a backend using Flask and a frontend with HTML, CSS, and JavaScript.

 ## Project Structure

 - **Backend**:
   - `app.py`: The Flask application that serves the web interface and handles prediction requests.
-  - `markov_char.py`: Contains the Markov chain model for character-level prediction.
+  - `markov_char.py`: Contains the Markov chain model for word-level prediction.

 - **Frontend**:
   - `templates/index.html`: The main HTML file for the web interface.